frostsergei/GazeTracking/README.md

 This is a fork, destined to test the original GazeTracking library.
 Example was updated to recognize up and down directions.
 VS Code environment for Conda was added.

+##Telegram bot for images testing

+To use bot, it is required to install some additional libs and create new file for a project.
+New libs:
+- python-telegram-bot
+- scikit-image

+It is necessary to create '.env' file, which contains telegram bot token to be used.
+In order to get token use @BotFather in Telegram.

+Supported image inputs:
+- Direct photo upload
+- Link upload through /link command.

 # Gaze Tracking

 ![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)